FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 ```

 Here we make a workflow definition by creating as a Python class and using
 the Temporal decorator `workflow.defn`.
-We also specify the name of the
+The name of workflow is automatically taken from the unique ID of the
-workflow in the decorator which will be used to later identify it for
-execution.

-!!! tip "Important"
-    Make sure the workflow name is unique.
-We recommend using the
-    module path of the workflow class as workflow name to ensure uniqueness
-    among all the plugins added to a NOMAD installation.
+action entry point, which is nothing but the package path to its definition.
+For our example, it will be `nomad_example.actions.myaction:my_action`.

 We define the workflow _function_ in the `run` method of the workflow
 definition class and use the Temporal decorator `workflow.run`.
 It describes the